Unidata/thredds-docker/README.md

 ## Citation

-In order to cite this project, please simply make use of the [Unidata THREDDS Data Server DOI](https://data.datacite.org/10.5065/D6N014KG).
+In order to cite this project, please simply make use of the Unidata THREDDS Data Server DOI: doi:10.5065/D6N014KG https://doi.org/10.5065/D6N014KG